yojoshb/ansible-examples/aap-iac/README.md

 - Upstream docs: https://github.com/redhat-cop/aap_configuration_extended and https://github.com/redhat-cop/infra.aap_configuration

 ### Environment setup
 Credentials/API Tokens can be setup multiple ways.
-You can use the upstream docs format to create and detroy a token on use in the playbooks, using username/password for initial connection.
+You can use the upstream docs format to create and destroy a token on use in the playbooks, using username/password for initial connection.
 This example uses a pre-generated token, and stores it in `group_vars` with a vaulted token for each instance
 ```bash
 group_vars/
 ├── containerized